 The health and safety of all candidates, centre staff and examiners is our absolute priority.
 For this reason, we have developed an alternative digital assessment for some of our exams.
-Trinity examiners do not need to visit Trinity centres to assess GESE and ISE candidates as they will be conducted online via video conference.
+Trinity examiners do not need to visit Trinity centres to assess GESE and ISE candidates as they will be conducted online via video conference from centres.

 The online assessment mode of delivery has been designed to be implemented with the safety of candidates and centre staff in mind, and for local centres to be able to support and administer the exams according to local or regional government guidelines.